We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Skip this step if: Your skin already looks and feels its best.

-Ten-step routines aren’t to everyone’s taste, so don’t feel pressured to include every step in the above lists.
+Not everyone loves a 10-step routine, so don’t feel pressured to include every step in the above lists.

 For many people, a good rule of thumb is to apply products thinnest to thickest — for however many products that may be — as they move through their skin care routines.

 The most important thing is finding a skin care routine that works for you and that you’ll follow.
 Whether that involves the whole shebang or a simplified ritual, have fun experimenting.